sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>setup</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : A set of system configuration and setup files
+Short desc    : A set of system configuration and setup files
 URL          : https://pagure.io/setup/
-Лицензия     : Public Domain
+License      : Public Domain
-Описание     : The setup package contains a set of important system configuration and
+Descript     : The setup package contains a set of important system configuration and
              : setup files, such as passwd, group, and profile.
 ```